 Svetlana anderson, mba

-Lana has been with IHS for 10 years, currently serving as an international program coordinator, while also managing various distance learning and instructional design projects.
+Lana has been with IHS for 10 years, currently serving as the Training and Distance Learning Coordinator while also helping to coordinate international programs.

 After moving to the U.S. from Moscow, Russia, in 2001, Lana’s passion for international work led her to work as a Russian and Ukrainian interpreter with Community Refugee and Immigration Services.
 Lana then served with Columbus International Program as a study tour interpreter for professionals from Russia, Ukraine, and Belarus.
 This experience inspired her to pursue her MBA, and ultimately led her to a career at IHS.